FluxML/Flux.jl/docs/src/tutorials/logistic_regression.md

 The following page contains a step-by-step walkthrough of the logistic regression algorithm in Julia using Flux.
 We will then create a simple logistic regression model without any usage of Flux and compare the different working parts with Flux's implementation.

-Let's start by importing the required `Julia` packages!
+Let's start by importing the required Julia packages.

 ```jldoctest logistic_regression
 julia> using Flux, Statistics, MLDatasets, DataFrames, OneHotArrays
 ```

 ## Dataset
-Let's start by importing a dataset from `MLDatasets.jl`!
+Let's start by importing a dataset from MLDatasets.jl.
 We will use the `Iris` dataset that contains the data of three different `Iris` species.
 The data consists of 150 data points (`x`s), each having four features.
 Each of these `x` is mapped to `y`, the name of a particular `Iris` specie.

 ```jldoctest logistic_regression
 julia> Iris()